-This course provides coherent and rigorous content aligned with challenging academic standards and relevant technical knowledge and skills needed to prepare for further education and careers in the Marketing, Sales and Service cluster; provides technical skill proficiency, and includes competency-based applied learning that contributes to the academic knowledge, higher-order reasoning and problem-solving skills, work attitudes, general employability skills, technical skills, and occupation-specific skills, and knowledge of all aspects of the Marketing, Sales and Service cluster.
+This course provides coherent and rigorous content aligned with challenging academic standards and relevant technical knowledge and skills needed to prepare for further education and careers in the sport, recreation and entertainment marketing and sales industry; provides technical skill proficiency, and includes competency-based applied learning that contributes to the academic knowledge, higher-order reasoning and problem-solving skills, work attitudes, general employability skills, technical skills, and occupation-specific skills, and knowledge of all aspects of sport, recreation and entertainment marketing occupations.

 CTE S CTE Standards and Benchmarks 51.0 Perform designated job skills - the student will be able to: 51.01 Perform tasks as outlined in the training plan.
 51.02 Demonstrate job performance skills.
 51.03 Demonstrate safety procedures on the job.
 51.04 Maintain appropriate records.
 51.05 Attain an acceptable level of productivity.
 51.06 Demonstrate appropriate dress and grooming habits.
-52.0 0 Demonstrate work ethics - the student will be able to: 52.01 Follow directions.
+52.0 Demonstrate work ethics - the student will be able to: 52.01 Follow directions.
 52.02 Demonstrate good human relations skills on the job.
 52.03 Demonstrate good work habits.
 52.04 Demonstrate acceptable business ethics.